-If you have any questions about this Code or any doubts about a particular course of action, you should consult with Management, Human Resources or an AECOM In-House Counsel.
+If you have any questions about this Code or any doubts about a particular course of action, you should consult with a member of AECOM's Ethics & Compliance team, Management, Human Resources or In-House Counsel.
 You may also visit the Ethics & Compliance webpage on the AECOM intranet, where you can find links to AECOM's policies and procedures as well as processes and guidelines.